george22294/DPOP-algorithm-implementation/README.md

 # DPOP-algorithm-implementation

-This is an implementation of DPOP algorithm in meeting scheduling problem which was a demanded work in the context of course "Intelligent Agents and Robotic Systems" of MSc in Artificial Intelligent.
+This is an implementation of DPOP algorithm in meeting scheduling problem which was a demanded work in the context of course "Intelligent Agents and Robotic Systems" of MSc in Artificial Intelligent (University of Piraeus - NCSR Demokritos).

 ## The meeting scheduling problem
 In this work each problem is determined by: